Boston Terrier Temperament & Personality Guide

 Physical Activity Needs

-The Boston Terrier occupies a unique position among small breeds, weighing 12-25 lbs and carrying a temperament shaped by the non-sporting group's heritage.
+The Boston Terrier stands out among small breeds, weighing 12-25 lbs and carrying a temperament shaped by the non-sporting group's heritage.
 Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 Enrichment and Engagement